Last updated: October 27, 2020

 - U.S. citizens traveling directly from the United States to Portugal for non-essential (tourist) travel are currently prohibited from entering Portugal.
 For all other types of travel and for guidance on arriving from destinations other than the United States, please consult the nearest Portuguese Embassy, Consulate, or Portuguese immigration authorities at (SEF), before making travel plans.

-General Rules for Portugal under the State of Contingency
+General Rules for Portugal under the State of Calamity

-- Mandatory quarantine for sick people and those under active observation and suspected of being infected with COVID-19.
+- Mandatory quarantine for sick people, those under active observation, and those suspected of being infected with COVID-19.

-- All gatherings of over 10 people are prohibited.
+- All public gatherings of over 5 people are prohibited, including in commercial spaces, restaurants, and cafes.

-- Restaurants within 300 meters of schools and all food courts must limit seating to groups of 4.
+- During the work week until 8pm, restaurants within 300 meters of schools and all food courts must limit seating to groups of 4.

 - Bars and discos will open and operate under the same rules and measures as cafes and bakeries (use of dancefloors is prohibited).